stablekernel/aqueduct/source/docs/tut/model-relationships-and-joins.md

 Then, for each question, we inserted it and got a reference to the `insertedQuestion` back.
 The difference between each `Question` in `questions` and `insertedQuestion` is that the `insertedQuestion` will have its primary key value (`index`) set by the database.
 This allows the `Answer`s - which have to be inserted separately, because they are different tables - to specify which question they are the answer for.

-Recall that a property with `ManagedRelationship` - like `Answer.question` - is actually a foreign key column.
+Recall that a property with `Relationship` - like `Answer.question` - is actually a foreign key column.
 When setting this property with a `ManagedObject<T>`, the primary key value of that instance is sent as the value for the foreign key column.
 In this case, the `insertedQuestion` has valid values for both `description` and `index`.
 Setting the query's `values.question` to this instance ignores the `description` - it's not going to store it anyway - and sets the `index` of the answer being inserted.

 Note, also, that the query to insert a question has `values` that contain an answer.
 These answers will be ignored during that insertion, because only the question is being inserted.
 Inserting or updating values will only operate on one table at a table - this is intentional explicit to avoid unintended consequences.